hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 ![Five dots connected in a series by four line segments to form a polyline.](/img/performance-optimization-flamegraph-divan/corridor-1-polyline.png)

 The radius means that we consider all the space that is `r` meters (because we're sensible and we use the metric system) from any part of the polyline.
-Visually, this can be shown as circles of radius `r` around each point and then rotated rectangles centered on each line segment.
+Visually, this can be shown as circles of radius `r` around each point and rotated rectangles centered on each line segment.
 This visualization can be seen in the image below.
 The corridor is all the area covered by the blue shapes.

 ![Same polyline as the previous image, the radius is shown visually as circles and rectangles in blue around the polyline.](/img/performance-optimization-flamegraph-divan/corridor-2-polyline-with-radius.png)